SoniaAmbati/Tiny-habit-tracker/README.md

 ## Data Storage

 All your data is stored locally in your browser using localStorage.
-It won't be shared or sent anywhere.

 ### Data & Privacy
 - **Your Data** - Stored only on your device, nowhere else